arishpyne/powerdataclass/README.md

 ```

 The typecasting also respects other dataclasses (and Power Dataclasses) declared in type hints.
-If you pass a mapping in place of actual dataclass instance, Power Dataclass will attempt to unpack it to a corresponding dataclass:
+If you pass a mapping or an iterable in place of actual dataclass instance, Power Dataclass will attempt to unpack it to a corresponding dataclass:

 ```python
 class Vector(PowerDataclass):